Health Management

 ① Workplace environment improvement

-We implement workplace environment improvement utilizing the results of stress check group analysis.
-The workplace improvement rate was 60% compared to the previous year.
+We implement workplace environment improvement in high-risk workplaces utilizing the results of stress check group analysis.

 ② Individual follow-up